 During the first meeting the youth elect leaders, make rules to guide their meetings, choose a group name, and decide when and where to hold weekly gatherings.
-To strengthen peer bonds, groups begin shared income activities and agricultural projects.

 The youth complete training on topics of food security, health and disease prevention, business management, and child rights within the first six months.
 If they have access to land they receive seeds to start gardens and plant crops.
 If siblings are not attending school, Zoe provides uniforms and other resources to get them back into classes.
-Children who have skills are provided grants so that they can start small businesses, others begin vocational training.
-Most importantly, all begin to experience God's love and they realize that though many are orphans, they have a Father in heaven who loves them.
+Children who have skills are provided start-up resources to begin their small businesses, others receive grants to start income projects or begin vocational training.
+To strengthen peer bonds, groups begin shared income activities or agricultural projects.
+They also begin "mutual help" activities which involve visiting each other's homes and working together on large tasks like farm preparation and harvesting; establishing kitchen gardens; and house/latrine cleaning, repair, or construction.